-Blades boss Danny Wilson is without defender Neill Collins (broken cheekbone) and striker Shaun Miller (cruciate knee ligament), meanwhile keeper Mark Howard (thigh) and defender Lescinel Jean-Francois (knee) have returned to training but are unlikely to see first team action soon.
-Whilst fellow defender Matt Hill (cheek) is also ruled out and expected to return to training at the beginning of March.
+The Blades are without striker Shaun Miller (cruciate knee ligament); meanwhile keeper Mark Howard (thigh) and defender Lescinel Jean-Francois (knee) have returned to training but are unlikely to see first team action soon.
+He is also without Diego DeGirolamo (knee) through injury.

 Blades-Mad Prediction: Sheffield United 2-0 Yeovil Town